Commit to 1% with COSEM

 #SELday Event Details-Join Us Again in 2023!

 #SELday 2022 was Friday, March 11 and COSEM hosted a showcase event for it where different teachers and students will lead us in a variety of mindfulness-based SEL practices.
-Thank you to the classes that joined us at one of these times to practice together!
 Classrooms who joined us will had an opportunity to say hi to each other and share how they are committing to 1% and prioritizing well-being and SEL.
+A big thanks to all involved!

 9-9:20 CT; 10-10:20 ET—Laura Gorosh and her 6th grade students from University Middle-High School Academies, Southfield Public Schools, MI leading a practice from the Inner Explorer program